Pro Forma Financial Statement Template

 4. Risk Analysis Pro Forma Forecast

 It’s a good idea to consider positive and negative possibilities for your business so that you can be more prepared for them in the future.
 What will you do if one of your consistent vendors suddenly increases their prices?
 Can you compensate for it without tanking?
-Thinking about risks like these isn’t always fun, but it’s best to be able to answer tough questions like these.
+You can compare your current accounts paying in this excel template with possible future price increases.
+We know, thinking about risks like these isn’t always fun, but it’s best to be able to answer tough questions like these.

 Pro forma templates are convenient because you can operate one by using a normal monetary statement template (such as those found on exceltemplates.net) and applying hypothetical questions to it.DOWNLOAD